Research Snapshot

 The updated stack says the downshift still has work to do.

 Both major models remain below spot at 90 days.
-Chronos-2 is clearly more bearish, but TimesFM does not argue for a real recovery either.
+Chronos-2 is clearly weaker, but TimesFM does not argue for a real recovery either.
 So even after a violent selloff, the models are not saying “oversold, snap back hard.”
 They are still saying the path of least resistance remains lower unless the market finds a genuinely new catalyst.

 Winners and losers